InSync

 Omu, Our Automated Creature

-Its voice shifts across a range of sounds to express emotion.
-It calls to you, leans in, and nuzzles close—warm and insistent, like a cat brushing against you in affection.
+It calls to you, recognizing your presence, It leans in and nuzzles against your hand, warm and insistent, like a cat brushing close in affection.

-Soft-circuit touch sensors detect location, pressure, and rhythm.
+Soft-circuit touch sensors detecting the location, pressure, and frequency of the touch.

 Storyboard